LinkOut for Libraries - FAQ - Using LinkOut: Answers

 If the electronic date falls within the date range but the printed journal volume/issue date does *not* then change the publication date type selection in the Submission Utility from pdat to ppdat and click Update.

-If you still cannot see your icons, please fill out the form at https://go.usa.gov/cunKJ for further assistance.
+If you still cannot see your icons, please use the Contact NLM button in NLM Customer Support for further assistance.